cirix/minikube-ingress-dns/README.md

 minikube start
 ```

-Note: Only works with minikube v1.4.1 or later
+Note: Only works with minikube v1.4.1 or later.
+At the time of this writing this version has not been released so you will need to build minikube from the master branch.

 ### Install the kubernetes resources
 ```bash